monch1962/minimise-docker-golang-image-size/README.md

 ## Conclusion

 It's possible to get Docker images running Golang code to be very small - close to the size of the executable itself.
-It's quite common to have non-trivial Golang applications running in Docker images under 20Mb in size.
+A trivial Go application compiles to about a 2Mb executable.
+It's quite common to have useful Golang executables around 10-20Mb in size, and following the steps above should give you Docker images of a similar size.

-Contrast this with Java code, where the Docker image will need to contain either a JVM or JRE plus the OS itself - a Java helloworld app will typically be somewhere over 200Mb in size even after shaking out the dependency tree.
+Contrast this with Java code, where the Docker image will need to contain either a JVM or JRE plus the OS itself.
+A similar article on minimising the size of Java images is at https://qiita.com/h-r-k-matsumoto/items/1725fc587ce127671560; using Java 11 and jlink, they were able to shrink the size of a trivial Java app running in a Docker container from 1Gb+ down to an 85Mb image.
+Impressive, but still an order of magnitude larger than the size of a trivial Golang application.

 Python code will need to include the Python interpreter - typically this is around 70-120Mb in size - plus any libraries required by the application.